siddimore/BattleFieldGame/Readme.md

 ~	~	~	~	*
 ~	~	~	~	~

-~ Indicates a wave on the grid
+'~' Indicates a wave on the grid

-* Indicates a Ship before being hit
+'*' Indicates a Ship before being hit

-X Indicates a Hit Ship
+'X' Indicates a Hit Ship

-| Indicates Missed Shot
+'|' Indicates Missed Shot

 Enter number between 0 and 4 for Row and Column for our 5x5 board